-What does the Australian Industry and Skills Committee (AISC) do?
+How do IRCs work with the Australian Industry and Skills Committee (AISC)?

-In order to meet ministers priorities, the AISC wants advice from IRCs to help:
+In order to meet Ministers’ priorities, the AISC seeks advice from IRCs to help:

 - remove outdated and unnecessary qualifications